How To Frame Your Family Photo Collection: Part 2

-Last week, I framed a collection of my grandparents' wedding photos in a triple matted frame that perfectly centered the images under a precisely cut mat.
+Last week, I framed a collection of my grandparents' wedding photos in a triple-matted frame that perfectly centered the images under a precisely cut mat.
 This week, I'm framing photos in a floating style, to leave the edges uncovered.

 I love the borders of these photos.
-Some of the photos I have in this collection even have the year printed in the border, so traditional matting would cover up what makes them so special.
+Some of the photos I have in this collection even have the year printed on the border, so traditional matting would cover up what makes them so special.

 Let's Get Started!

 For a floating image, measure the length and width of each photo and add an equal distance from both depending on how much extra space you want around the edges.
-For my project, I added a quarter inch each to each side.
+For my project, I added a quarter inch to each side.
 The square photo measured 3.5 inches.
-By adding the quarter inch to each side, the total length and width came to 4 inches.
+By adding the quarter-inch to each side, the total length and width came to 4 inches.
 This is the measurement I inserted into the opening size option on the site to ensure the mat would leave room on each side and wouldn't lay over the picture edges.

 For a floating image, the opening size should measure the total image size plus the desired outside area.
 For my project, I added a quarter inch to each size.
 The Opening Size for my project came to 4 x 4 (A 3.5 square inch image plus .25 added to each side).

-For my photos I chose a Super White Double Mat with a Clear Stain on Maple Frame.
+For my photos, I chose a Super White Double Mat with a Clear Stain on Maple Frame.
 A white mat with a neutral frame is a great choice to let the photo speak for itself.

 Want to recreate this look?
 Shop the Maple Frame here!